Efficient Global Optimization of Two-Layer ReLU Networks: Quadratic-Time Algorithms and Adversarial Training: Practical Convex ANN Training

 A natural direction of mitigating this high complexity is to reduce the number of $D_i$ matrices by sampling a subset of them.
 This idea leads to \cref{alg:train}, which approximately solves the training problem and can train ANNs with widths much less than $m^\star$. \cref{alg:train} is an instance of the approximation described in \cite[Remark 3.3]{Pilanci20a}, but \citep{Pilanci20a} did not provide theoretical insights regarding its level of suboptimality.
 The following theorem bridges the gap by providing a probabilistic bound on the suboptimality of the ANN trained with \cref{alg:train}.
-The following theorem provides a probabilistic bound on the level of suboptimality of the ANN trained using \cref{alg:train}.

 \begin{theorem} Consider an additional diagonal matrix $D_{P_s + 1}$ sampled uniformly, and construct

 It holds that $p_{s2}^\star \leq p_{s1}^\star$.
 Furthermore, if $P_s \geq \min \big\{ \frac{n+1}{\psi \xi} - 1, \frac{2}{\xi} ( n+1-\log\psi ) \big\}$, where $\psi$ and $\xi$ are preset confidence level constants between 0 and 1, then with probability at least $1-\xi$, it holds that $\sP \{ p_{s2}^\star < p_{s1}^\star \} \leq \psi$. \end{theorem}